jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

 _Oral or written final exam?
 Decide this later._

 7. Failure mode?
-   1. Crazing with fatigue in polymer.
+   1. #crazing with #fatigue in polymer.
    2. asdf
    3. Mode-mixing.
 8. Use yielding.